 What if your horse doesn’t have spasmodic colic or you don’t have a beer on hand?
 What should you use to treat your horse for colic?

-This is where your veterinarian will be able to help you.
-Some colics, like gas colic, walking the horse may help to relieve symptoms.
+Your vet can guide you.
+For some colics, like gas colic, walking the horse might help.
 With other colics, like impaction colic, walking won’t help anything and it is probably better to keep your horse still and quiet.

 When you call your veterinarian he or she will ask about the symptoms and let you know when they will be able to come out.
 They typically carry most of the supplies needed for treatment right on their truck which may include: